 The regulations issued by the U.S. Department of Labor concerning the definition of what constitutes the assets of an employee benefit plan (the "plan asset regulations") provide, as a general rule, that the underlying assets and properties of corporations, partnerships, trusts and certain other entities in which a plan purchases an "equity interest" will be deemed, for purposes of ERISA, to be assets of the investing plan unless any applicable exceptions applies.
 The plan asset regulations define an "equity interest" as any interest in an entity other than an instrument that is treated as indebtedness under applicable local law and which has no substantial equity features.
-Our shares should be treated as "ERISA and the Code, including their prohibited transaction restrictions, unless an exception applies.
+Our shares should be treated as "equity interests" for purposes of the plan asset regulations.
+As a result, the investment by a plan in our shares will subject our assets and operations to the regulatory restrictions of ERISA and the Code, including their prohibited transaction restrictions, unless an exception applies.
 The General Partner believes the Partnership qualifies for an exception under the plan asset regulations that is available to an entity with a class of equity interests that are (a) widely held (i.e., held by 100 or more investors who are independent of the issuer and each other); (b) freely transferable; and (c) part of a class of securities registered under Section 12(b) or 12(g) of the Exchange Act.
 The General Partner intends to take such steps as may be necessary to maintain the availability of this "publicly offered securities exception" to the plan asset regulations and thereby prevent the Partnership's assets from being treated as assets of any investing plan.
-If, however, this or any other exception under the plan asset regulations were not available and the Partnership is deemed to hold plan assets by reason of a plan's investment in our shares, such plan's assets would include an undivided interest in the assets would be subject to the fiduciary responsibility provisions of Title I of ERISA and the prohibited transaction provisions of ERISA and Section 4975 of the Internal Revenue Code, and any statutory or administrative exemption from the application of such rules may not be available.
+If, however, this or any other exception under the plan asset regulations were not available and the Partnership is deemed to hold plan assets by reason of a plan's investment in our shares, such plan's assets would include an undivided interest in the assets held by us.
+In such event, such assets, transactions involving such assets and the persons with authority or control over and otherwise providing services with respect to such assets would be subject to the fiduciary responsibility provisions of Title I of ERISA and the prohibited transaction provisions of ERISA and Section 4975 of the Internal Revenue Code, and any statutory or administrative exemption from the application of such rules may not be available.